 As the metallicity ($Z$) of VMS, we adopted that of the gas within 10\,pc from the galactic center, $1.37\times10^{-3}$ at $z=10.65$, which is $Z\simeq0.1$\,$Z_\odot$ assuming the solar metallicity of $Z_\odot=0.0134$ \citep{Asplund2009}.

-Assuming a constant mass increase rate, the mass loss and mass increase rates balance at a certain VMS mass because the mass loss rate increases with VMS mass.
-With the minimum mass increase rate ($9\times10^{-3}$\,$\Msun$\,yr$^{-1}$), the SMS mass converged to 5.0$\times 10^3 \Msun$ (see Fig.~\ref{fig:calc_massloss_min}).
+Assuming a constant accretion rate, the mass loss and accretion rates balance at a certain VMS mass because the mass loss rate increases with VMS mass.
+With the minimum accretion rate ($9\times10^{-3}$\,$\Msun$\,yr$^{-1}$), the SMS mass converged to 5.0$\times 10^3 \Msun$ (see Fig.~\ref{fig:calc_massloss_min}).
 In this case, the formation timescale was $\sim 1$\,Myr, which is sufficiently shorter than the lifetime of SMSs (see Fig.~\ref{fig:T_eff_evolution}).
-With the maximum mass increase rate ( $1.5$\,$\Msun$\,yr$^{-1}$), in contrast, the SMS mass converged to 5.7$\times 10^4 \Msun$ (see Fig.~\ref{fig:calc_massloss_max}), and the formation time was only 0.1\,Myr.
-Thus, we estimated $5\times10^3$--$6\times 10^4$\,$\Msun$ as the SMS mass range which can be formed at the galactic center.
+With the maximum accretion rate ($1.5$\,$\Msun$\,yr$^{-1}$), in contrast, the SMS mass converged to 5.7$\times 10^4 \Msun$ (see Fig.~\ref{fig:calc_massloss_max}), and the formation time was only 0.1\,Myr.
+Thus, we estimated $5\times10^3$--$6\times 10^4$\,$\Msun$ as the SMS mass range that can be formed at the galactic center.